The Expenditure Parliament Cannot Vote On

 Image credits: Wikimedia Commons

-When these provisions were taken up for debate (as Draft Articles 92 and 93), the economist K.T.
+When these provisions were taken up for debate (as Draft Articles 92 and 93) in the Constieunt Assembly, the economist K.T.
 Shah insisted that independent India’s Parliament must in principle have the power to vote on any expenditure.
 The idea of keeping certain expenditures outside the ambit of a parliamentary vote, he continued, was a legacy of British rule:

 For that regime, no doubt, it can be understood that there were many items of expenditure which it did not care, would not dare, to bring before the representatives of the Indian people.
 For instance, its huge defence expenditure, or its Home charges, and so on, if open to a Parliamentary vote, would never allow the Budget to be passed.